openjdk/jdk/src/jdk.jcmd/share/man/jcmd.md

     Java processes with the specified name of the main class.

 `-t`
-:   When used, the diagnostic commands output starts with a timestamp.
+:   Show timestamp before running the command.

 *command*
 :   The `command` must be a valid `jcmd` command for the selected JVM.
 The list